unexpectedpanda/retool/readme.md

 As such, rereleases are currently marked as clones.

-#### Disc ring codes for NEC PC Engine CD & TurboGrafx CD, Saturn
+#### Disc ring codes

-It's unclear whether disc ring codes represent a different version of the game or not.
-As such, I've generally assigned the the higher alphabetical name to the parent.
+It's unclear whether disc ring codes represent a different version of a game, or just a different pressing.
+For the sake of order, I've assigned ring codes with the highest name as the parent.
 For example, `SABS` is higher than `SAAS`, `3S` is higher than `2S`.
+For grouped ring codes, `1S, 4S` is treated as higher than `2S`.

 # Clonerel
 A small tool that helps you more easily visualize parent/clone relationships,